RichGibson/chimeraarts.org/content/contact.md

 ## Want to Teach?

-If you're interested in teaching at Chimera, please learn more no our [Teachers page](/about/teaching/).
+If you're interested in teaching at Chimera, please learn more on our [Teachers page](/about/teaching/).

 ## Stay In Touch